 The Israel Institute’s website has six site languages (including English), and so it gives people almost anywhere in the world access to Bible and biblical language studies.
 The Institute and its instructors are located in Israel – the information is straight from the source, and the teachers genuinely know and care about the material.
 There is a connected blog site that contains articles about the Holy Land, biblical history, and biblical languages.
 Blog articles are available to anyone, so even if you are not an enrolled student, you can peruse this content to get a sense of what you would like to study.

 The Israel Institute’s courses take nine months to complete, with two to three hours of work per week.
 The individual lessons are to be watched live.
 However, while watching a class live is ideal, since you get to interact with the instructor and the small group of fellow students – the lessons are taped and you can watch them whenever you are able.
 There is an extra practice session each week that allows you to do homework with student or instructor assistance.
 Each student has a collection of materials in his/her Student Locker on the site: there are taped lessons, lexicons (dictionaries of vocabulary words), and course readings/ resources.
-If you want to communicate with fellow students more, there is a student forum – being a student of the Institute makes you part of a vibrant learning community.
+If you want to communicate with fellow students more about the biblical Hebrew online courses, there is a student forum – being a student of the Institute makes you part of a vibrant learning community.
 In general, obligatory assignments are kept to a minimum and, therefore, this learning system is great for self-motivated students.

-Specific Biblical Hebrew Courses
+Specific Biblical Hebrew Online Courses

 The Israel Institute offers a total of five Biblical Hebrew courses.
 Naturally, if you are a total beginner, you would start with the first one, Biblical Hebrew – Level A. This course essentially teaches you the basics of the Hebrew language.
 It starts with the Hebrew alphabet and relates its letters to the Latin alphabet.
 Then, it progresses to vowel sounds, phrases, and syntax (relationships between words).
 It ends with more advanced syntactical formulations and linguistic features – some of which are unique to Hebrew.
 Linguistic knowledge is applied to select Bible readings during the second half of the course.
 By the end, you will be capable of reading the Old Testament in its original form.